CoderDojoTC/python-minecraft/docs/mentors/lab-server.rst

  The Lab Server
 ================

+If you are responsible for running a lab server that hosts multiple student instances during a CoderDojo session, this is the guide for you.

-This is a pretty cursory explanation for how to setup a lab server from scratch, and then how to operate it during a CoderDojo session.
+This is currently a pretty cursory explanation for how to setup a lab server from scratch, and then how to operate it during a CoderDojo session.

 .. todo:: Need to elaborate on AWS usage, such as how to create an
           instance, pick the size and availability zone, configure the